 Choose from the following direct debit options for your monthly repayments:

 |Minimum amount||Fixed amount||Fixed percentage||Full amount|

-How to apply for the British Airways American Express Premium Plus
+How much does it cost to use the British Airways American Express® Premium Plus Card abroad?